NikosAlexandris/i.landsat.atcorr/README.md

-Automatising atmospheric correction of Landsat scenes  --  **Work under progress**, option names for the module might change!
+* Automatising atmospheric correction of Landsat scenes
+*  **Work under progress**, option names for the module might change!
+* Currently not working!
+May 2nd, 2015

 Usage
 =====